Low-cost entry-level high-performance thermal imager.

-As standard the camera is supplied with all the items you need to get started including cables, manuals, protection carry case, mini tripod and PI Connect software.
+As standard, the camera is supplied with all the items you need to get started including cables, manuals, protective carry case, mini tripod and PI Connect software.
 Updates to the software are also freely available and as it has no licensing control you can install it on as many computers as you wish.

 We offer lenses for close, standard and long distances.
 Use the Optris Optics Calculator to help choose the right lens for your Optris PI160 camera based on the distance you wish to measure from, and the associated measurement field sizes:

 HFOV (Horizontal Field of View): Horizontal dimension of the total measuring field at object level.

 VFOV (Vertical Field of View): Vertical dimension of the total measuring field at object level.